tum-pbs/pbdl-book/overview.md

 One central reason for the importance of this combination is that DL approaches are simply not powerful enough by themselves.
-Given the current state of the art, the clear breakthroughs of DL in physical applications are outstanding, the proposed techniques are novel, sometimes difficult to apply, and significant practical difficulties combing physics and DL persist.
+Given the current state of the art, the clear breakthroughs of DL in physical applications are outstanding.
+The proposed techniques are novel, sometimes difficult to apply, and significant practical difficulties combing physics and DL persist.
 Also, many fundamental theoretical questions remain unaddressed, most importantly regarding data efficienty and generalization.